-As the voice of business for more than 125 years, the Chamber of Commerce and Industry of Western Australia (CCI) has a long and proud history of calling for change on behalf of the business community.
+As the voice of business for more than 125 years, the Chamber of Commerce and Industry of WA (CCIWA) has a long and proud history of calling for change on behalf of the business community.

-As WA’s peak business advocate, CCI works with State and Federal Governments to ensure the interests of the business community are top of the agenda.
+As WA’s peak business advocate and we work closely with State and Federal Governments to ensure the interests of the business community are top of the political agenda.

 State and Federal Budgets

 Managing public sector finances is critical to the long-term well-being of our state and nation, as it promotes strong economic growth and better standards of living.
 A sound fiscal position guards against international shocks and creates an environment that encourages investment and allows for a lower and more stable tax burden over time.

 CCIWA plays an active role in informing the business community on issues related to State and Federal Government finances, while working with all levels of government to deliver reforms needed to get budgets back under control.
 Every year, we develop a pre-budget submission that outlines CCIWA’s key policy recommendations for the next year.

 2018-19 Pre-budget Submission

 The current workplace relations framework was designed for a bygone era and is inefficient and complex, especially for small business.